Make a request

-The Devon County Council Materials Laboratory provides a testing service on a variety of road & building materials to ensure they meet British & European standards including elements relating to safety.
+The Devon County Council Materials Laboratory provides a testing service on a variety of road and building materials to ensure they meet British and European standards including elements relating to safety.
 The Laboratory is accredited (Quality Assured), for a major part of it’s testing under the United Kingdom Accreditation Service (UKAS).

-The Laboratory provides a vital service to engineers for both new & existing works, ensuring that materials used will not jeopardise public safety, will meet a variety of criteria, such as durability, noise levels, etc. and will provide value for money.
+The Laboratory provides a vital service to engineers for both new and existing works, ensuring that materials used will not jeopardise public safety, will meet a variety of criteria, such as durability and noise levels and will provide value for money.

-Materials are tested for various reasons, for example: asphalts (“tarmac”), concrete, road, footway and flooring surfaces for measurement of slip/skid resistance; road marking for performance; fencing and bridge timber, crash barrier components for safety and stability, etc.
+Materials are tested for various reasons, for example: asphalts (“tarmac”), concrete, road, footway and flooring surfaces for measurement of slip/skid resistance; road marking for performance; fencing and bridge timber, crash barrier components for safety and stability.

-Soil mechanics involves surveys to advise on foundation type – e.g. for schools, road construction thickness, earthwork suitability, etc. for soil strength and permeability.
+Soil mechanics involves surveys to advise on foundation type, for example, for schools, road construction thickness, earthwork suitability, etc. for soil strength and permeability.

-The laboratory provides this service principally to Devon County Council but the service is also available to other local authorities and private customers for a fee.
-Enquiries for specific areas of testing can be made by selecting the online links on this page.
+The Laboratory provides this service principally to the County Council but the service is also available to other local authorities and private customers for a fee.
+Enquiries for specific areas of testing can be submitted to firstname.lastname@example.org.